Toddlers can be some of the most fun and challenging years of your baby’s life.

 You get all the joys of the firsts, followed by the terrible twos and the threenage years.

-Dads can play a fun and vital role when raising toddlers to help them come into themselves in the next phase of development.
+Dads can play a fun and vital role when raising toddlers to help them come into the next development phase.

 They can be their friend, guardian, caretaker, disciplinarian, and so much more – it just takes time, patience, and consistency.